 When we were finished, we hung the labeled body on the wall to display and refer back to throughout our learning theme.
 My little scientist loves to walk by it and point out the body parts!

 We hope you enjoy this fun and interactive all about me activity for toddlers or preschoolers.
 It sure did keep my toddler engaged and excited to learn more about herself the whole way through!
-We built on what we learned in this activity and created our own sensory self portraits, too.
+We built on what we learned in this activity and created our own sensory self portraits and favorites collage self-portraits, too.

 GET A FULL WEEK OF ALL ABOUT ME THEME LEARNING AND PLAY